nikola-lazic/SolidWorks-Macros/README.md

 ### **Save as JPG**
 Open drawing and just run this macro and it will save that drawing into **JPG** format at the same location where the SolidWorks drawing is saved.
 Maybe it's better to rewrite this into **TIFF** format.
 </br>TIFF is much better that JPG and you could save more detailed images.

----

-### **Save as JPG**
-Open drawing and just run this macro and it will save that drawing into **JPG** format at the same location where the SolidWorks drawing is saved.
-Maybe it's better to rewrite this into **TIFF** format.
-</br>TIFF is much better that JPG and you could save more detailed images.